oraclize/docs/source/includes/_eos.md

 The `callback` action is called by an Oraclize-controlled account, which will be in charge of allocating the resources for the action execution.
 The following restrictions apply:
-* no RAM will be usable by the calling account, so the EOS contract developer should take care, when operations needing RAM are to be executed in the context of the `callback` function, to define an appropriate payer (i.e.: the contract iself, `_self`).
+* no RAM will be usable by the calling account, so the EOS contract developer should take care, when operations needing RAM are to be executed in the context of the `callback` function, to define an appropriate payer (i.e.: the contract itself, `_self`).
 * the max CPU usage is `100 ms`
 * the max NET usage is `100 kb`